GitHubUser1002/ProxyService/README.md

-ProxyLibrary
+ProxyService
 ============

-Simple proxy library to be called by outside process
+Simple proxy Service that runs on a windows service